Josh Naylor Reunites With Seattle on a Five-Year Deal

 This is FanGraphs, but it must be said that the intangible elements of Naylor’s presence on the club almost certainly played a part in the front office’s enthusiastic desire for a reunion.
 When asked on Saturday who he’d deem MVP of the clubhouse, Cal Raleigh named Naylor.
 The erstwhile Diamondback played (and cheered on the team) with an intense, palpable energy, and appeared to form close personal connections with many of the team’s core players, including Tucker, the Mariners’ clubhouse dog.

-While Naylor’s connection with Tucker is heartwarming, it probably wasn’t sufficient to merit what seems likely to be a nine-figure deal.
+While Naylor’s connection with Tucker is heartwarming, it probably wasn’t sufficient to merit a deal that approached nine figures.
 Helpfully, the signing also manages to make good baseball sense.
 Between Raleigh, Randy Arozarena, and (until this season) Julio Rodríguez, the offensive core of the club features a healthy amount of swing-and-miss.
 Naylor’s high-contact approach lends balance to a lineup that has suffered through spells of being overly reliant on the long ball.
 Since he started earning regular playing time in 2022, Naylor’s 15.1% strikeout rate ranks among the stingiest in baseball; his 13.7% K rate in 2025 sat in the 91st percentile.
 And unlike most other low strikeout hitters, Naylor can launch a tank every now and again.
 While it’s hard to see him matching his 31-homer peak from 2024, there’s enough pop in the bat to boost his isolated slugging to respectable levels, rounding out his offensive game:

 Mariners president of baseball operations Jerry Dipoto has, in his now decade-plus tenure at the helm of the franchise, stayed away from lucrative deals for free agent hitters.
 Mitch Garver’s two-year, $24 million contract was the richest he’d given to a hitter since he landed in Seattle.
 (That didn’t go so great.)
 But one could see why it’s easier to get behind a five-year deal for a guy like Naylor.
 He won’t turn 29 until next June, meaning the majority of the contract will unfold within his relative physical prime.
 (As recent research by former FanGraphs contributor Justin Choi shows, bat speed tends to start its graceful decline around a hitter’s age-32 campaign, though more on that in a minute.)